chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 > Fifty Dollars Reward.
 >
-> Ranaway from the subscriber, on the 10^th^ inst. a negro man named
+> Ranaway from the subscriber, on the 10th inst. a negro man named
 > Jim, but often called James Commodore, more usually Bill: 26 years of
 > age, about 5 feet 1 or 2 inches high, thick and strong made, of a
 > black complexion: he has a small scar on his forehead, has an old
 > look, and talks very hoarse.
 Jim has a brother living in Baltimore,
 > named Philip Hanson, a bright mulatto, who follows brick making, where
 > he no doubt will be concealed.
 Whoever will apprehend said negro, and
-> secure him in any jail in the state of Marykland, so that I get him
+> secure him in any jail in the state of Maryland, so that I get him
 > again, or delivers him to me, the subscriber living adjoning
-> Carroll's Manor, shall receive 25 doillars if taken in this state and
+> Carroll's Manor, shall receive 25 dollars if taken in this state and
 > if out of the state the above reward with all reasonable expences paid
 > for.
 >